Python-GIS-book/site/source/part2/chapter-06/md/01-geodataframe.md

 ```

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 Writing the contents of this `GeoDataFrame` into a file can be done using the `.to_file()` method.
-To use the method, we only need to pass the filepath to the output file.
-Geopandas automatically identifies the correct format based on the file extension that have been written after the dot in the file path.
-For instance in the example below, the text `.gpkg` at the end of the `output_fp` variable determines that the `GeoDataFrame` will be written in GeoPackage format:
+To use the method, we need to pass the filepath to the output file.
+For the most common geospatial file formats (e.g. GPKG, ESRI Shapefile, GeoJSON, GML, MapInfo File, FlatGeobuf), `geopandas` automatically identifies the correct file format based on the file extension that have been written after the dot in the file path.
+For instance in the example below, the text `.gpkg` at the end of the `output_fp` variable is sufficient to determine that the `GeoDataFrame` should be written in GeoPackage format:
 <!-- #endregion -->

 ```python editable=true slideshow={"slide_type": ""}